Gmail to Tutanota Migration

 - Once you have verified the successful migration and ensure data integrity, you can proceed to decommission your Gmail Mail accounts.

-Pre-migration activities for Gmail to Tutanota migration
+Pre-migration activities for Gmail to Tutanota Migration

 - Ensure that IMAP settings are enabled on both the source (Gmail) and target (Tutanota) servers to facilitate migration.